PyWavelets/pywt/doc/regression/wavelet.rst

 Creating Wavelet objects
 ------------------------

-Now when we know all the names let's finnally create a Wavelet object:
+Now when we know all the names let's finnally create a :class:`Wavelet` object:

     >>> w = pywt.Wavelet('db3')

-Erm, that's really it..
+So.. that's it.

 Wavelet properties
 ------------------

-But what can we do with Wavelet objects?
+But what can we do with :class:`Wavelet` objects?
 Well, they carry some interresting information.

-First, let's try printing a Wavelet object.
+First, let's try printing a :class:`Wavelet` object.
 This shows a brief information about it's name, it's family name and some properties like orthogonality and symmetry.

     >>> print w
     Wavelet db3